GyulizH/Frontend-Assignment/README.md

 If you have any remarks or observations while working on this assignment you are encouraged submit these along with the assignment.

 ## Submitting your code
-If you are completing this assignment offsite please push your local working copy to a remote repository. **Please do not fork this repository**.
-When you are finished, please [email](mailto:james.wakefield@debijenkorf.nl) a link the repository.
+When you complete the assignment either push your local working copy to a remote repository or email us a .zip file with your solution. **Please do not fork this repository**.

-Should you have any questions, please do not hesitate to [get in contact](mailto:james.wakefield@debijenkorf.nl).